Nasdaq Clearing fined $36 million in Sweden over 2018 trader default

 “Together with other deficiencies that are presented in this decision, these breaches have created unacceptable risks in Nasdaq Clearing’s operations, which could have had a very serious impact on the financial system,” the FI’s decision said.

+Nasdaq Clearing did set up a temporary derivatives portfolio to manage the exposure resulting from the default, as permitted under financial regulation, but it took far too long to close the positions, which were unwound in mid-2019, senior FI adviser Magnus Schmauch said.

+“That is exactly the kind of risk a CCP is not supposed to expose itself to because prices can go up as much as they can go down,” Schmauch told Reuters.

-Nasdaq said in a statement it had launched a comprehensive programme to strengthen its resilience and robustness immediately after the default, and would analyse the FI’s decision before deciding on any next steps.
+Nasdaq said it had launched a comprehensive programme to strengthen its resilience and robustness immediately after the default and would analyse the FI’s decision before deciding on any next steps.

-The trader’s default was triggered by big fluctuations in market spreads, when power prices in the hydroelectric-dependent region fell due to heavy rain while German power prices spiked due to a rise in the cost of carbon, Nasdaq said at the time.
+The trader’s default was triggered by big fluctuations in market spreads, when power prices in the Nordic region - which is dependent on hydroelectric power - fell due to heavy rain while German power prices spiked due to a rise in the cost of carbon, Nasdaq said at the time.

-Einar Aas did not immediately respond to an email seeking comment on the case.
+Einar Aas did not respond to an email seeking comment on the case on Wednesday.

 In 2018, Aas said his position in the market had been “too big in relation to the market’s liquidity” and that he risked personal bankruptcy.